BayesBeat: Reliable Atrial Fibrillation Detection from Noisy Photoplethysmography Data: Acknowledgments

 \subsection{Inference}

 In the inference step, we calculate both the output probability and aleatoric uncertainty of the output decision (resulting from input noise).
-The output probability $p^{\prime}$ and the aleatoric uncertainty $\Ddot{u}_{al}$ can be estimated as follows (Kwon \emph{et al.}~\cite{kwon2018uncertainty}):
+The output probability $p^{\prime}$ and the aleatoric uncertainty $\Ddot{u}_{al}$ can be estimated as follows \cite{kwon2018uncertainty}:

 Here, $\hat{{p}_k} = softmax[f_{w_k}(x)]$ where $w_k$ is the $k$th Monte Carlo sample weight drawn from the posteriors and $x$ is the input signal.